janosgyerik/writing-markdown-well/README.md

 - Menu item names
 - Button labels

-Don't use strong emphasis for code, commands (see inline code section below).
+Don't use strong emphasis for code, commands (see the section on inline code below).

 ### Inline code